 Keep your records for at least six years after your last Notice of Assessment, which is as far back as the CRA will ask to see them in the event of an audit.
 You can keep the physical receipts or digital copies.

-What can I deduct if I'm self-employed?
+What can I deduct as a small business owner?

 If you’re in the construction industry, you can also deduct bad debts, supplies and tools, union dues and membership fees.

 Free Download: Year-End Tax Planning Strategies for Your Small Business

 Many small business owners wait until spring to start thinking about their taxes, but this simple act of waiting could cost them thousands.

 Fall is actually the best time to start think about your taxes.
 It allows you to get organized and assess what actions you can take before the end of the tax year to lower your future business or corporate income taxes.

 Consider this toolkit your roadmap to help you get organized, reduce your tax burden, and keep more money in your pocket.